-We compare our results to a fully classical model with identical architecture, except where the quantum convolutional filter is replaced by a classical filter of the same dimensions.
-It is shown in Table 2 that the QNN and CNN perform similarly for each assay.
-On the overall dataset, the quantum and classical models achieved an ROC-AUC of 0.692 and 0.689, respectively.
-These results demonstrate that the same accuracy as the classical $\mathcal{O}(n^3)$ CNN can be achieved by the more efficient $\mathcal{O}(n^2)$ quantum component of the model.
+We compare our results to a fully classical model with identical architecture except where the quantum convolutional filter is replaced by a classical filter of the same dimensions.
+It is shown in Table 2 that the hybrid QNN and fully classical neural network (CNN) perform similarly for each assay.
+On the overall data set, the quantum and classical models achieved ROC-AUC values of 0.692 and 0.689, respectively.
+These results demonstrate that the same accuracy as the fully classical $O(n^3)$ neural network can be achieved by the more efficient QNN with the $O(n^2)$ quantum component.